-A keyword, when used to job search, is a word or term that is related to the type of employment you are searching for.
+First, a quick definition: A keyword, when used to job search, is a word or term that is related to the type of employment you are searching for.

-If you are searching for a marketing job, you can search using "marketing" as a keyword, then add your location and other search criteria.
+If you are searching for a marketing job, for example, you can search using "marketing" as a keyword, then add your location and other search criteria.
 You can make it even more specific.
-If you're looking for a marketing manager job, for example, you can use that term ("marketing manager") as your keyword.
+If you're looking for a marketing manager job, you can use that term ("marketing manager") as your keyword.

 When you have skills that could be used in a variety of roles, search by terms that describe your skill set to find jobs that are a good match.

-Keywords to Use
+Types of Keywords to Use

-This depends on your field and the type of job you want.
+The appropriate keywords to use depend on your field and the type of job you want.
 Some of the categories of keywords you may want to use to narrow your search include:

 - Location: It's up to you how precise you'd like to be.
 You can put in a state, city, town, or even a zip code.
 On some job sites, you can specify a radius around a location or within a certain number of miles from a location.
 You'll be able to query by location using advanced search options, which are available on most job sites.